 Generally, centrifugal juicers are cheaper than slow juicers.
 So, if low cost is a top priority for you, a centrifugal juicer is likely to be the best option.
-However, don’t underestimate the long term cost savings of owning a slow vs a fast (centrifugal) juicer.
+However, don’t underestimate the long term cost savings of owning a slow (cold press) vs a fast (centrifugal) juicer.
 Also, don’t underestimate the long term cost savings of owning one (more expensive) centrifugal juicer over another.

 Warning: don’t buy a super cheap or super expensive centrifugal juicer